 # Loop Engineering Went Mainstream

-So is this a real shift or just a rebrand?
+So is this a real evolution or just hype?

-But the rebranding reflects something real.
-The bottleneck actually moved.
-METR's data is concrete: Claude Opus 4.6 now completes 50% of tasks that take ~12 hours, up from ~1h40 a year earlier.
-Models can now run long enough and recover reliably enough that the constraint is no longer the model.
+And the bottleneck actually moved.
+Claude Opus and Fable now complete tasks with 10+ hour horizons, up from ~1h40 a year ago.
+Models run long enough and recover reliably enough that the constraint is no longer the model.
 It's the harness.
 It's the loop design.
-The Terminal-Bench 2.0 results make this vivid: the same model swings 30-50 percentage points depending on which harness runs it.
-That is not a marginal difference.
+Harnesses make a tremendous difference.

-Keep in mind: loops only pay off with a deterministic validation gate.
-Without one, an agent agreeing with itself on repeat is not autonomous work.
+Two things keep that fun honest.
+First, loops only pay off with a deterministic validation gate.
+Without one, an agent agreeing with itself on repeat is not autonomous work; it produces wrong answers faster.
+Second, loops burn money: Uber capped its engineers at $1,500 per AI tool per month after burning through its annual budget in four months.
+Every loop needs a verifier and a budget.
 And if human review is already your bottleneck, adding a loop just floods the queue.
-The productivity gains are real, but they require designing the harness first, not bolting it on after.

 I have been tracking this through [[Agentic loops]], [[Harness Engineering]], and [[AI Agent Harnesses (MoC)]] for a while now.
 The pattern is consistent: the builders who get reliable results from agents are the ones who treat loop design as a first-class engineering problem, not a prompt-quality problem.